 Besides a variety of Berlin hotels, Prenzlauer Berg is a popular neighbourhood for Airbnb and other rental properties for those looking to spend a bit longer in the city.

-In Prenzlauer Berg, you’ll find attractions like the Mauerpark, the Berlin Wall Memorial, and Zeiss Major Planetarium.
-Foodies will agree that Prenzlauer Berg is one of the really good areas to stay in Berlin since the streets are sprinkled with countless cafes, restaurants, and bars that stay open until the early hours.
+In Prenzlauer Berg, you’ll find attractions like the Mauerpark, the Berlin Wall Memorial, and the Zeiss Major Planetarium.
+Foodies will agree that Prenzlauer Berg is one of the really good areas to stay in Berlin since the streets are sprinkled with countless cafesrestaurants, and bars that stay open until the early hours.
 You’ll also find loads of public parks, street art, and places to relax in Prenzlauer Berg too.
 We particularly liked Ernst-Thälmann-Park.

-Where to Stay in Prenzlauer Berg
+Where To Stay In Prenzlauer Berg

 Luxury: Hotel Oderberger

-If you are wondering, “Where should I stay in Berlin for the perfect mix of history and luxury?”, Hotel Oderberger is the answer.
+If you are wondering, “Where should I stay in Berlin for the perfect mix of history and luxury?”
+Hotel Oderberger is the answer.
 Located in a renovated historic building, this boutique hotel has 70 guest rooms, 5 suites and 2 apartments.

 where to stay in berlin